 Credit risk, interest rate risk and liquidity risk are serious enough for many businesses to hire dedicated risk managers or include risk management as a key duty for a financial manager role.
 The need for financial managers is growing at a faster than average rate compared to other occupations: 19 percent from 2016 to 2026, according to the Occupational Outlook Handbook.5

 Each business has inherent risks, and an online MBA can help business leaders improve their understanding of how to deal with any risks they may face.
-Learn more about how you can get an online MBA with a focus on finance when you study at the University of Kansas School of Business.
+Learn more about the finance electives you can take in the online MBA program at the University of Kansas.